lildude/gonefora.run/about.md

 As the years went on, my love of road running grew, and so did the distances.
 I was soon regularly clocking up sub-40min 10k's, sub-60min 15k's, sub 90-min half marathons and I'd even run a 32km race - the RAC Tough One - by the time I [matriculated](http://en.wikipedia.org/wiki/Matriculation_(South_Africa)) top of the class at 17.

-I ran my first, and only marathon at 18.
+I ran my first marathon at 18.
 It was a terrible run, but I didn't really care as I didn't run it for a marathon PB.
 I ran it purely to get the qualifying time I needed to run my first ultra-marathon: the 56Km [Two Oceans Marathon](http://www.twooceansmarathon.org.za/) (what a brilliant race):

 [![My Two Oceans Marathon results](/img/2OceansResults.png){:class="center"}](http://admin.twooceansmarathon.org.za/HistoryList.aspx?RunnerCode=39205 "1397 out of 7441 finishers.
 5th junior")